AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Chain L now knows *which L blocks are recorded by Chain R*, i.e., which local blocks are known about by some external source.
 Put another way: Chain L's history is confirmed *not only* by new Chain L blocks, *but also* by Chain R blocks.
 There's no data-availability concern here since Chain L nodes *know* that they have the blocks that Chain R knows about.

+\aside{
-**Important:** Soon, these confirmations will have real and useful meaning.
-Under the right conditions, an appropriate configuration of *Proof of Reflection* results in an increase in the *rate* that confirmations are acquired.
+  \textbf{Important:} Soon, these confirmations will have real and useful meaning.
+  Under the right conditions, an appropriate configuration of \emph{Proof of Reflection} results in an increase in the \emph{rate} that confirmations are acquired.
   This is the first hint of $\frac{1}{O(c)}$ confirmation time.
+}

 At this point, if an attacker was to publish an alternate, better Chain L history, then Chain L nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in Chain R and causing a reorganization there, too.
 Currently, this configuration does not add any security to Chain L.

-Could we use Chain L's knowledge *that it's own history is reflected in Chain R* to *prevent* such an attack?
+Could we use Chain L's knowledge *that its own history is reflected in Chain R* to *prevent* such an attack?

 #### Step 4.
 One Way Reflection